awsdocs/amazon-emr-release-guide/doc_source/emr-jupyterhub-ldap-users.md

 ./configure_ldap_client.sh
 ```

+## Add Attributes to Active Directory <a name="emr-jupyterhub-ldap-directories"></a>

+The JupyterHub docker container requires some user attributes in your Active Directory to find the user and create the appropriate entry in the database.

+homeDirectory
+gidNumber
+uidNumber
+objectClass posixAccount
+uid

 ## Create User Home Directories<a name="emr-jupyterhub-ldap-directories"></a>

 JupyterHub needs home directories within the container to authenticate LDAP users and store instance data\.
 The following example demonstrates two users, *shirley* and *diego*, in the LDAP directory\.